Royal Tank Regiment

 The Royal Tank Regiment (RTR) is the oldest tank unit in the world, being formed by the British Army in 1916 during the First World War.
-Today, it is the armoured regiment of the British Army's 12th Armoured Infantry Brigade.
+Today, it is an armoured regiment equipped with Challenger 2 main battle tanks and structured under 12th Armoured Brigade Combat Team.
 Formerly known as the Tank Corps and the Royal Tank Corps, it is part of the Royal Armoured Corps.